Why Blonde Hair Turns Green in Pool Water and How to Fix it

-If you have metals in your water, be sure to remove them by using a chemical that removes metals in the water or a pre-filter that you can attach to your garden hose while filling your pool, such as Natural Chemistry METALfree.
+If you have metals in your water, be sure to use a hose filter while filling your pool.

 3. Hair Conditioner and Other Treatments

-You can visit your regular hair salon and ask for a “seal coat” or a “gloss coat” that seals many cuticles on the hair.
+You can also use a gloss coat that seals the hair cuticle.
 This will prevent the copper from attaching to the hair strands and turning it green.